 Stephen Lavender joined the Board in August 2017 and has been appointed Treasurer of Alola Australia.
 Stephen has a decades long interest in issues of international justice, including with Timor-Leste one of our nearest neighbours.
 Stephen believes that Australia has a unique link and special responsibility to support Timor-Leste.
 Knowing that supporting women achieve justice and equitable development is recognized as being of crucial importance, Stephen is keen to support the work of Fundasaun Alola and Alola Australia.
 Stephen has over 20 years’ experience in financial management in the Not For Profit sector and currently volunteers and serves on Boards in several Not For Profit agencies, inc Oxfam, New Internationalist and the Asylum Seekers Resource Centre.

-Natalie Savin joined the Board in June 2014 and is Deputy Chair and Convenor of the Audit and Risk Management Committee.
-Natalie has been involved in Timor-Leste issues since 1975.
-Her background is in public policy, with senior executive roles in local and state government.
-Most recently, she has been Chief Executive Officer of Arthritis Victoria, followed by a number of interim roles in a number of not for profit organisations to assist in recruiting senior executives whilst holding the positions.
-Natalie has maintained a long interest in access to oral health services.
-She is currently co-convenor of the Victorian Oral Health Special Interest Group for the Public Health Association of Australia.
+Natalie Savin joined the Board in June 2014.
+She is Company Secretary and Convenor of the Audit and Risk Management Committee.
+Natalie became involved in Timor-Leste issues in 1975.
+Her background is in health and welfare, with senior executive roles in local and state government followed by similar roles in a number of not for profit organisations.
+Natalie has maintained a long interest in oral health and continues to advocate for increased access to affordable services.
+She is currently a member of the Board of Directors of North Richmond Community Health Limited.

 Helen Skinner is Co-Chair of the board and has a general interest in development across the Asia-Pacific region, particularly as it relates to the lives of women and children.
 She is passionate about promoting gender equality, diversity and inclusion and is excited about contributing to strong governance in the Not-for-Profit sector.
 Helen currently works in PwC’s Risk Assurance practice and has 13 years’ experience in providing internal audit, risk management and compliance services across pubic and Not-for-Profit organisations.
 Helen is an active member of PwC’s gender equality committee.
 Helen joined the Board in February 2016.